biabiaRun/Originsl_pmd-neato-platform/royale/doc/build_instructions.md

 - Install SWIG
 - Install Python for Windows
 - After this hit configure again in CMake and the SWIG and Python variables should show up
+- To use the Numpy optimizations that were introduced you have to install the Numpy package in Python

 To view the markdown documentation in HTML: